Morning, Tuesday, 15th October 2019

 The conference also follows the government response to the House of Lords report on regenerating seaside towns.

-Delegates will discuss its wide-ranging recommendations - and their significance for towns in all regions of the UK - which include:
+Delegates will assess its wide-ranging recommendations - and their significance for towns in all regions of the UK - which include:

 - introduction of ‘enterprise zones’;